Al Toon: Professional career

 He closed out his last full season in 1991 with 74 catches for 963 yards with no touchdowns.
 Toon made his last playoff appearance in the 1991 Wild Card game against the Houston Oilers.
 He caught a 10-yard touchdown pass from O'Brien to tie the game for the Jets in the second quarter, but the Jets lost 17–10.
 Toon caught eight passes for 96 yards.
 He played in just nine games in 1992 and caught 31 passes for 311 yards and two touchdowns.
 Toon suffered a concussion against the Denver Broncos after a hit by Michael Brooks on November 8 during a reception that he caught, which went for eight yards while making it 101 straight games with at least one catch as a player.
 The hit knocked him unconscious and out of the game, which ended up being his last.

 On November 28, 1992, Toon announced his retirement from the league, doing so after hearing from a handful of doctors that had each told him that he should not risk another blow to the head, as he had suffered five concussions in the last six seasons and nine in his career.
 He had set franchise records for receptions in a season (93) and consecutive games (110) at the time of his retirement.
 He was second in receptions (517) in team history to Don Maynard and third to Maynard and Wesley Walker in receiving yards (6,605).

 Toon is one of two retired players in NFL history to play fewer than 110 games and still record over 500 receptions.
 The other is Hall of Famer Kellen Winslow Sr. Toon had more catches in his first five seasons (355) than any player in league history and reached 400 receptions in 81 games, which was third only to Winslow and Lionel Taylor (each 72) in history.
 In 2011, he was selected to the Jets Ring of Honor.

 After football

-In 1995, he was one of nine founding members of Capitol Bank, a local community bank on whose board of directors he still serves.
+In 1995, Toon was one of nine founding members of Capitol Bank, a local community bank on whose board of directors he still serves.
 He was previously a president of the University of Wisconsin's National W Club, a varsity letter winners club.
 He also developed AT8 Companies to own, develop, and manage his commercial real estate portfolio.
-He also became both a Taco Bell franchisee and Hilton Garden Inn franchisee after his 8-year NFL stint.
+He also became both a Taco Bell franchisee and Hilton Garden Inn franchisee after his eight-year NFL stint.
 Additionally as a Community Center board member he and his team of locals developed the Boy's and Girl's Club of Dane County.

 He probably should go down in history as one of the best wide receivers to ever play for the Jets.
 There weren't too many better than Al Toon playing anywhere in the NFL.